1988 360 km of Sandown Park

-The 1988 Lucas Supersprint was the eleventh and final round of the 1988 World Sports-Prototype Championship.
+The 1988 Lucas Supersprint (historically known as the 1988 360 km of Sandown Park) was the eleventh and final round of the 1988 World Sports-Prototype Championship.
 It took place at Sandown Raceway, Victoria, Australia on 20 November 1988.

 Due to being a short sprint and thus having a smaller points scale for the championship, several teams, most notably the Porsches of Brun Motorsport, Joest Racing, Kremer Racing, and Richard Lloyd Racing, opted not to attend this event.

 Unlike the previous World Endurance Championship race held at Sandown in 1984 which included an invitation class for cars that competed in the Australian GT and Sports Car championships, the Lucas Supersprint was open to those who complied with WSPC rules, with only the Group C1 and C2 classes being represented.
 The only local entry was the Bernie van Elsen entered Veskanda C1 Chevrolet driven by touring car stars John Bowe and Dick Johnson (Bowe was the car's driver when it dominated the 1986 Australian Sports Car Championship).
 The car was able to race as although it had been built to conform to Australia's Group A Sports Car rules, it also met the FIA's Group C regulations.
 As its name suggested, the Australian Veskanda was a Group C1 (outright) car, although local television broadcasters ABC erroneously labeled it as a Group C2 car.